NVIDIA/NVFlare/examples/federated_statistics/README.md

 to calculate the count and histogram target statistics, then user only needs to provide the calculation count, failure_count and histogram functions.
 There is no need to implement other metrics functions
  (sum, mean,std_dev etc.) ( get_failure_count by default return 0 )
 * For each site's dataset, there are several thousands of images, the local histogram is aggregate histogram of all the image histograms.
-* The image files are large, we cann't load everything in memory, then calculate the statistics.
+* The image files are large, we can't load everything in memory, then calculate the statistics.
 We will need to iterate through files for each calculation.
 For single feature, such as example.
 This is ok.
 If there are multiple features, such as multiple channels, reload image to memory for each channel to do histogram calculation is really wasteful.
 * Unlike [Data frame statistics](df_stats/README.md), the histogram bin's global range is pre-defined by user [0, 256]